johanoh/redemption_app/readme.md

   - Deducting points from the balance
   - Creating a corresponding `Redemption` record

-All balance updates are handled through this single entrypoint, reducing duplication and centralizing validation and error handling.
+All balance updates are handled through this single entrypoint, reducing duplication and centralising validation and error handling.

 ##### Implementation